jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 happens to emerge in the research session.

-In this case, you can help yourself along with some reminders on the sheet, like »Activities/Motivations/Problems«, »How and Why«, or, for the graphics design topic:
+In this case, you can help yourself along with some reminders on the sheet, like “Activities/Motivations/Problems”, “How and Why”, or, for the graphics design topic:
-»creativity/variations/creative rules/technology« or the like. -->
+“creativity/variations/creative rules/technology” or the like. -->

 The cheat sheet is a tool to support you during the interview and help you along when your mind goes blank for a moment.
 It is not for ensuring that you ask all questions in the same